 "Will Europe Lead the Transatlantic Partnership?"
 Jean Monnet Center, University of the Azores, January 7, 2011

-"A Teutonic Shift?
-The Revolutionary Potential of German Foreign Policy" Keynote Address at the German Studies Association Annual Convention, Oakland Convention Center, October 9, 2010
+Keynote Address: "A Teutonic Shift?
+The Revolutionary Potential of German Foreign Policy" German Studies Association Annual Convention, Oakland Convention Center, October 9, 2010

 "Teutonic Shifts: the Underlying Forces of German Foreign Policy," Université de Montréal, September 2010

 "Model Deutschland: Is it still Viable?"
 Conference on Deutschland und Europa: Grenzen und Grenzgänge(r), German Academic Exchange Service, Berlin, Germany, May 6, 2010

 "A Teutonic Shift: German Foreign Policy and Embedded Hegemony in Europe" University of Birmingham, January 12, 2010,

 "The Normative Power of a Normal State: Power and Revolutionary Vision in Germany’s Post-Wall Foreign Policy" University of Washington, Center for West European Studies, November 20, 2009